Measuring your return on investment matters

 Once you’ve decided which in-app action is most valuable to your business, you can find new users who will perform this in-app action for a target cost per action (CPA).

-Create another Universal App campaign and set its “Campaign optimization” to focus on “In-app actions”.
+Create another App campaign and set its “Campaign optimization” to focus on “In-app actions”.

-Pick an in-app action that will give UAC enough data to optimize effectively
+Pick an in-app action that will give App campaign enough data to optimize effectively

 A more frequently occurring conversion action gives Google Ads more data to learn how to find new users who will also perform that action.
 If you don’t have at least 10 different users completing the most valuable in-app action every day, you’ll need to pick another, more common in-app action instead.